awsdocs/aws-greengrass-developer-guide/doc_source/comms-test.md

 # Test Communications<a name="comms-test"></a>

 1. On your computer, open two [command\-line](https://en.wikipedia.org/wiki/Command-line_interface) windows\.
 Just as in [Module 5](module5.md), one window is for the GG\_Switch device and the other is for the GG\_TrafficLight device\.
-These are the same commands that you ran in Module 5\.
+You use them to run the same commands that you ran in Module 5\.

    Run the following commands for the GG\_Switch device: